-You’ve decided it’s time to move on and sell your manufactured home.
-After weighing your many options, you decided to tackle the FSBO arena and sell it yourself in order to avoid the commissions and fees.
+You’ve decided it’s time to move on and sell your manufactured home (also known as a mobile home).
+After weighing your options, you decided to tackle the FSBO arena and sell it yourself in order to avoid the commissions and fees.
 Good for you!
-Now, let’s take a look at the first stumbling block you face—just what is your manufactured home with land worth?
+Now, let’s take a look at the first stumbling block you face — just what is your manufactured home with land worth?

-Sure, there are several homes up for sale in your area–even a few manufactured homes.
-But, no matter how long or where you search, it is evident that there is no manufactured home with land up for sale or recently sold.
+Sure, there are several homes up for sale in your area — even a few manufactured homes.
+But, no matter how long or where you search, it’s evident that there is no manufactured home with land up for sale or recently sold.
 Oh, wait, there is one!
-But the mobile home was built in 1970, is on its last leg, and it’s evident that the price tag is based solely on the value of the land.
+But the manufactured home was built in 1970, is on its last leg, and it’s evident that the price tag is based solely on the value of the land.
 Awesome!

 So what do you do if you have a unique scenario such as this with no comparisons found in Zillow, Trulia, or MH Village?
 As Joe Girard so wisely noted: “The elevator to success is out of order.
 You’ll have to use the stairs…one step at a time.”

 So, let’s take this dilemma one step at a time and get you headed in the right direction.
 The first step?
 Determine the value of your manufactured home and take your land out of the picture…for now.

 Here are the most important considerations when determining the value of your home:

 ● Condition.
 Is it move-in ready or will the new owner need to plunk down a chunk of change to make it relatively and comfortably habitable?